-On two days we rented a longtail boot to explore the surrounding islands like Koh Poda and Koh Hong.
+On two days we rented a longtail boat to explore the surrounding islands like Koh Poda and Koh Hong.

-On the Krabi Night Market it was interesting to see all the exotic offerings like all kind of fried insects.
+On the Krabi Night Market, it was interesting to see all the exotic offerings like all kinds of fried insects.

 After a week we left the Krabi area and drove with our rental car to Phang Nga, where we stayed at the lovely Manora Garden guest house.
 The owner Gerard and Nui are extremely friendly and helpful.
 Close to the guest house are the Sa Nang Manora Forest Park and the Wat Suwan Kuha with a nice cave and many monkeys.

 But the main reason for going to Phang Nga was the spectacular Phang Nga Bay with its about 100 islands.

 We rented again a longtail boat with the help of Gerard and Nui and explored the highlights of the Phang Nga Bay.

 An interesting visit was the Muslim fishing village Ko Panyi.
 Again, if you go early (with a private boat and not a group tour) you can avoid the hundreds of tourists visiting this place during the day.
 We arrived there at 8:30 a.m. and were the only tourists in Ko Panyi at this time.